This Article Is About FHA Mortgage After Bankruptcy Mortgage Guidelines

-- Lenders normally want to see re-established credit after bankruptcy.
+- Lenders normally want to see re-established credit after bankruptcy

-- No late payments after bankruptcy.
+- No late payments after bankruptcy

-- Late payments after bankruptcy can be a deal killer so please pay all of your monthly debt obligations on time.
+- Late payments after bankruptcy can be a deal killer

-- No overdrafts.
+- No overdrafts

-- 3.5% down payment required.
+- 3.5% down payment required

 Qualifying For FHA Mortgage During And After Chapter 13 Bankruptcy